ItsMeVictor/M1_Paper/README.md

   - final_merge.dta is the dataset before I add the 1997 and 2002 electoral results.
   - extend_merge.dta is the same dataset but with these results added.
   - instrument_merge.dta is the same dataset, but with the instruments too.

+Ultimately, all my results should be fully replicable.